Muhyiddin Yassin: 15th Malaysian general election

 Perikatan Nasional announced Muhyiddin Yassin as its candidate for prime minister ahead of the 15th Malaysian general election, which was held on 19 November 2022.
 In the election, Perikatan Nasional won 73 seats out of 222 seats, below the 112 seats needed for a majority.
 After the election, Muhyiddin claimed to have a sufficient majority to be appointed as the prime minister, citing support from Perikatan Nasional, Barisan Nasional, Gabungan Parti Sarawak, and Gabungan Rakyat Sabah.

 On 22 November, the royal palace stated that after the Yang di-Pertuan Agong reviewed the nominations for prime minister, he found that "no member of parliament has the majority support to be appointed prime minister", so he summoned both Muhyiddin and Anwar Ibrahim, the prime minister candidate from the rival coalition Pakatan Harapan, to see him.
 After the meeting, Muhyiddin said that the Yang di-Pertuan Agong proposed a unity government between Pakatan Harapan and Perikatan Nasional, but he rejected it as Perikatan Nasional "will not cooperate" with Pakatan Harapan.

 Anwar Ibrahim was later appointed and sworn in as Malaysia's 10th Prime Minister on 24 November 2022, with the consent of Yang di-Pertuan Agong, Al-Sultan Abdullah, after a consultation with the Conference of Rulers of Malaysia.
 However, Muhyiddin continued to insist that he had the support of a majority of 115 MPs to form the next government and called on Anwar to prove his majority.

+In early 2023, Muhyiddin was charged with corruption and money laundering.
+He offered his resignation as Malaysian United Indigenous Party (Bersatu) president, but this was rejected by the party.
+Amid rumours of likely internal challenges to Muhyiddin's leadership of Bersatu, Muhyidden announced he would not continue as president during the November 2023 party conference.
+However, he reversed this position the next day.

+In September 2025, Bersatu announced Muhyiddin would be their candidate for prime minister in the next national election, despite internal disputes and some support for Muhyidden to be replaced by his deputy, Hamzah Zainudin.
+Hamzah publicly claimed that Muhyiddin intended to hand over the presidency at some point.
+On 10 November a court scheduled Muhyidden's corruption case to proceed from March 2026.

+On 30 December 2025 Muhyiddin announced he would be stepping down as president of Perikatan Nasional (PN) from 1 January 2026.
+This was followed by others announcing their resignations, including secretary-general Azmin Ali, Johor PN chief Sahruddin Jamal, Perak PN chief Ahmad Faizal Azumu, and Negeri Sembilan PN chief Mohamad Hanifah Abu Baker.
+This followed the 2025 Perlis political crisis.
+Marzuki Mohamad later stated that several members of the Malaysian Islamic Party called for Muhyidden to resign in internal communications on 29 December.